Prevention of Terrorism Acts: Powers contained in the acts

-The remaining parts of the Act (Information, Proceedings and Interpretation, Further Provisions for Northern Ireland, and Supplementary) are largely technical, although the Northern Ireland provisions extend the right to search property, restricts remission for those convicted of statutory offences, and tightens control over the granting of licenses under the Explosives Act 1875 (new explosives factories and magazines).

 Censorship

 In 1980, the BBC's Panorama filmed the IRA on patrol in Carrickmore.
 The footage was seized by police under the Prevention of Terrorism Acts following an outcry in parliament and the press.
 They were also used to convict Channel 4 and an independent production company over a Dispatches report in 1991 under new powers in the 1989 revision.